geneishouko/AA2QtEdit/Readme.md

  * Compatible with AAUnlimited

-AA2QtEdit is free software: you can redistribute it and/or modify
-    it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+AA2QtEdit is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 ## Download

-See the releases page for the latest and other downloads.
+See the [releases](https://github.com/geneishouko/AA2QtEdit/releases) page for the latest update and other downloads.

 ## Build